-The NEW Era of Beige & Tan Paint Colours
+The NEW Era of Beige & Tan Paint Colors

-It’s been a long time since we’ve seen beige, tan and MODERN in the same sentence – about 15 years to be exact.
-But it’s coming back, and before you know it, we’ll be fully immersed in the warm neutral world again, revelling in the GLORY of travertine, beige walls and Saint Cecilia granite countertop.
+It’s been a long time since we’ve seen beige, tan, and TRENDY or IN STYLE in the same sentence – about 15 years, to be exact.
+But they’re coming back, and before you know it, we’ll be fully immersed in the warm neutral world again, reveling in the GLORY of travertine, beige walls, and Saint Cecilia granite countertop.

-While some of the above is true, there are SOME finishes that won’t be coming back any time soon.
-However, with the coming trends, it will be MUCH easier to update the look of them with PURPOSEFULLY chosen warm neutral paint colours.
+While some of the above is true, SOME finishes won’t be coming back any time soon.
+However, with the coming trends, it will be MUCH easier to update their look with PURPOSEFULLY chosen warm neutral paint colors.

-- they can be great transitional colours for homes with a warmer Tuscan style when the owner doesn’t want a traditional RICH, golden beige
+- they can be great transitional colors for homes with a warmer Tuscan style when the owner doesn’t want a traditional RICH, golden beige

 - they’re a great update to some of the more outdated granite countertops

 - a modern beige or tan is a way of staying in the ‘warm’ family without overheating a south or west-facing room (which can look darn warm on the best of days)

 - they’re a great way to add some softness to a NORTH-facing room without embracing the more golden end of things

 And those are just a FEW ways you can use modern beige in your home.
 Just imagine what I can come up with once I’ve had my glass of wine…uno momento…NOW WE’RE PLAYIN’ WITH FIRE!